 The lipidomics of many diseases is of interest to understand how they work and find potential therapeutic targets.
 Two important examples of diseases where lipid homeostasis is disturbed may be diabetes and obesity, both of which are important health afflictions in many countries.
 Shotgun lipidomics studies on diabetes have shown that myocardial plasmenylethanolamine species were elevated by 44% in rats with diabetes compared to healthy controls.

 Shotgun lipidomics has been applied to study the plasma in patients afflicted with Alzheimer’s disease, in hopes of finding plasma biomarkers.
 Shotgun lipidomics allowed 800 molecular lipid species to be studied and found several lipids that were altered in Alzheimer’s disease.
-Eight sphingomyelin species were lower in Alzheimer’s disease plasma, whereas two ceramide species were present at higher quantities.
+Eight sphingomyelin species were lower in Alzheimer’s disease plasma, whereas two ceramide species were present in higher quantities.
 The sphingomyelin species, in particular, were of interest due to their role in neuronal function.

 Shotgun lipidomics is of interest to agricultural applications, as well as medical.
 The method has been applied to plants undergoing cold stress and found significant changes in lipid levels.
 Lipids such as choline glycerophospholipid, ethanolamine glycerophospholipid, and phosphatidylglycerol were decreased in number, whereas phosphatidic acids, lysophosphatidylcholine, and lysoethanolamine glycerophospholipid levels were increased.